Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 2. The goal is to use data-driven analysis to identify trends, detect potential risks, and provide a foundation for informed decision-making regarding healthy digital habits.

+## 🎯 Objective

+The objective of this project was to analyze the patterns, behaviors, and consequences of social media usage among students.
+Specifically, the project aimed to:

+- Identify the average daily time students spend on social media platforms.

+- Categorize students based on their usage levels (Low, Moderate, High).

+- Explore the relationship between social media usage and academic performance.

+- Uncover correlations between social media addiction and mental health indicators, such as stress levels, anxiety, or sleep quality.

+- Provide actionable insights and recommendations to educators, parents, and students to promote healthier digital habits and time management.

 ## 🛠️ Tools Used

 To conduct this analysis effectively, the following tools and technologies were used: